AnandKum4r/EMS-Project/README.md

 - [Technologies Used](#technologies-used)

 ## Introduction
-The Employee Management System is a web application built using React for efficient management of employee data.
+The Employee Management System is a web application built using React + Vite and Tailwind CSS for efficient management of employee data.
 This system provides a user-friendly interface for adding, updating, and deleting employee information.

 ## Features
-- **Add Employee:** Add new employees with details like name, position, and contact information.
+- ➕ **Add Employee:** Create employee records with name, email, salary, and joining date.
-- **View Employee List:** Display a list of all employees with their details.
+- 📋 **View Employees:**  Display a list of all employees with their details.
-- **Update Employee:** Edit and update the information of existing employees.
+- ✏️ **Update Employee:** Edit and update the information of existing employees.
-- **Delete Employee:** Remove employees from the system.
+- 🗑️ **Delete Employee:** Remove employee records with confirmation alerts.
+- 🌗 **Dark Mode Support:** Adapts to system theme for better UX.
+- 🔄 **Reset Feature:** Reset employee data to default.

 ## Installation
 1. Clone the repository: